Skip to main content

 Joe Ng, Partner, Professional Practice, EY

 Joe Ng is a partner within professional practice department of Ernst & Young in Hong Kong.
-Joe has over 20 years of experience in providing accounting advisory and auditing services to financial institutions in Mainland China and Hong Kong, including large state-owned banks and international banks.
-He is experienced in accounting for financial instruments, in particular accounting for hedges, securitization, structured products and cryptocurrencies.
+Joe has over 25 years of experience in providing accounting advisory and auditing services to financial institutions in Chinese Mainland and Hong Kong SAR, including large state-owned banks and international banks.
+He is experienced in accounting for financial instruments, in particular accounting for hedges, securitisation and structured products, and cryptocurrencies.
+He is the Chairman of the Financial Reporting Standards Committee of the HKICPA and a member of the HKICPA’s advisory panel on financial instruments.
 Through the global network of EY IFRS professional group, he provides comments on IFRS developments and advises on accounting matters for EY clients across the globe.

 • The four webinars are conducted in Cantonese.